rdeeb/ZeroBase-Platform/docs/index.md

 ### my_zb_plugin.php

-This file is your standard Wordpress plugin, this is where you are going to writ the only "required" piece of code that is used to activate your Zerobase Powered Plugin.
+This file is your standard Wordpress plugin file, this is where you are going to write the only "required" pieces of code that are used to activate your Zerobase Powered Plugin.
 This file will look something like this:

 ``` php